JuliaDataScience/JuliaDataScience/contents/transform.md

 sco(s; process=without_caption_label)
 ```

-With this, we can add a column saying whether someone passed:
+With this, we can add a column saying whether someone was approved:

 ```jl
 s = """